-- The initial exploration agreement with Newmont announced on September 8, 2020 has been replaced and superseded by the option agreement to include all (100%) of MNML and the Con Mine property. - Gold Terra has agreed to incur a minimum of \$8 million in exploration expenditures over a period of four years, which will include all exploration expenditures incurred to date under the initial exploration agreement. - Gold Terra and Newmont agreed that Gold Terra spent approximately \$3.2 million in exploration expenditures to October 31, 2021. - Gold Terra has also agreed to: - Complete a prefeasibility study (PFS) with a minimum of 1.5 million ounces in all mineral resource categories; - Obtain all necessary regulatory approvals for the purchase and transfer of MNML's assets and liabilities to Gold Terra; and - Post a cash bond to reflect the status of the Con mine reclamation plan at the time of closing.
+- The initial exploration agreement with Newmont announced on September 8, 2020 was replaced and superseded by the November 22, 2021 option agreement to include all (100%) of MNML and the Con Mine property. - Gold Terra has agreed to incur a minimum of \$8 million in exploration expenditures over a period of four years, which will include all exploration expenditures incurred to date under the initial exploration agreement. - Gold Terra and Newmont agreed that Gold Terra spent approximately \$3.2 million in exploration expenditures to October 31, 2021. - Gold Terra has also agreed to: - Complete a prefeasibility study with a minimum of 1.5 Moz in all mineral resource categories; - Obtain all necessary regulatory approvals for the purchase and transfer of MNML's assets and liabilities to Gold Terra; and - Post a cash bond to reflect the status of the Con mine reclamation plan at the time when the option is exercised.